Nkcemeka/NEK/README.md

 If you want to contribute, please send me a pull request!
 If you want to also modify the code for your use, feel free to do so.
 A shoutout will be appreciated as well :-).

 ## Licensing
 To the best of my knowledge, you can build this plugin for your own personal use.
 I have not made a release yet, and I am not sure I would.
 I might change my mind once I fully understand the idiosyncrasies that come with Licensing with JUCE.
 P.S: I heard I might have to use a GPL license to make the code open source.
 Thinking about it!!
-It is sad I don't have the option of an MIT License as well.
+I should make an open source release soon!